 At June 30,

-(Dollars in thousands) 2021 2020 2019 2018 2017
+(Dollars in thousands) 2022 2021

 Non-accrual loans:

 Residential real estate loans:

-One- to four-family \$ 3,774 \$ 2,061 \$ 1,270 \$ 596 \$ 1,991
+One- to four-family \$ 4,7 81 \$ 3,774

-Home equity and HELOCs 345 384 385 41 47
+Home equity and HELOCs 3 341 345

 Residential construction

-Total residential real estate loans 4,119 2,445 1,655 637 2,038
+Total residential real estate loans 5,1 4,119

 Commercial real estate loans:

-One- to four-family investor 352 292 504 624
+One- to four-family investor 352

-Multi-family 176 185 189
+Multi-family 291 176

-Commercial non-residential 536 135
+Commercial non-residential 8 375 536

 Commercial construction and land

-Total commercial real estate loans 1,064 612 189 504 624
+Total commercial real estate loans 1,2 1,064

 Commercial loans

-Consumer loans 118 115
+Consumer loans 117 118

-Total non-accrual loans 5,301 3,172 1,844 1,141 2,662
+Total non-accrual loans 6,5 511 5,301

 Accruing loans past due 90 days or more:

 Residential real estate loans:

-One- to four-family 7
+One- to four-family

-Home equity and HELOCs 90 140
+Home equity and HELOCs

 Residential construction

-Total residential real estate loans 90 147
+Total residential real estate loans

 Commercial real estate loans:

 Multi-family

 Commercial non-residential

 Commercial construction and land.
-3,001 3,001

-Total commercial real estate loans 3,001 3,001
+Total commercial real estate loans

 Commercial loans

 Consumer loans

-Total accruing loans past due 90 days or more 90 147 3,001 3,001
+Total accruing loans past due 90 days or more

-Total non-performing loans 5,301 3,262 1,991 4,142 5,663
+Total non-performing loans \$ 6,5 511 \$ 5,301

-Real estate owned 75 100 135 69
+Real estate owned - 75

-Total non-performing assets \$ 5,376 \$ 3,362 \$ 1,991 \$ 4,277 \$ 5,732
+Total non-performing assets \$ 6,5 511 \$ 5,376

-Total non-performing loans to total loans · 1.14 % 0.64 % 0.60 % 1.75 % , 2.38 %
+Total non-performing loans to total loans 1 .36 % 1.14 9

-Total non-performing assets to total assets 0.65 0.46 0.48 1.42 1.81
+Total non-performing assets to total assets 0 .74 0.65

-1 6 - -

-During the year ended June 30, 2021, nonperforming assets increased 59.9% to \$5.4 million from \$3.4 million as of June 30, 2020.
-The increase in nonperforming assets was primarily the result of a one- to four-family residential real estate loan with an outstanding balance of \$918 thousand and a commercial non-residential loan with an outstanding balance of \$491 thousand becoming 90 days or more delinquent and placed on non-accrual status during the year ended June 30, 2021.
-Although these two loans made payments (which were treated as a reduction of principal) after being placed on non-accrual status and were fewer than 90 days past due as of June 30, 2021, we determined to keep such loans on non-accrual status as of June 30, 2021.
-During the year ended June 30, 2020, nonperforming assets increased 68.9% to \$3.4 million from \$2.0 million as of June 30, 2019.
-The increase in nonperforming assets was driven by an increase in nonaccrual loans primarily due to five one- to four-family residential real estate loans totaling \$726 thousand becoming 90 days or more delinquent and being on non-accrual status as of June 30, 2020.
+During the year ended June 30, 2022, nonperforming assets increased 21.1% to \$6.5 million from \$5.4 million as of June 30, 2021.
+The increase in nonperforming assets was primarily the result of a one- to four-family residential real estate loan with a carrying value of \$1.7 million becoming 90 days or more delinquent and placed on non-accrual during the year ended June 30, 2022.
+The Company recorded a \$137 thousand charge-off on this loan during the year ended June 30, 2022 based on a recent appraisal of the property securing the loan.
+Please refer to note 20 of these consolidated financial statements for a subsequent event update on the status of this delinquent \$1.7 million non-accrual loan.
+This increase to nonperforming assets was partially offset by the pay-off of a one- to four-family residential real estate loans with a carrying value of \$617 thousand as of June 30, 2021.

-Total nonperforming loans consisted of 38 loans to 37 unrelated borrowers as of June 30, 2021, as compared to 32 loans to 32 unrelated borrowers at June 30, 2020.
-The increase in nonperforming loans as of June 30, 2021 compared to June 30, 2020 was primarily the result of a number of residential real estate loans moving to nonaccrual during the period.
-The increase in nonperforming loans as of June 30, 2020 compared to June 30, 2019 was primarily the result of loans acquired in connection with our acquisitions of Fidelity and Washington, as well as the increase in five one- to four-family residential real estate loans becoming 90 days or more delinquent.
-Interest income on non-performing loans would have increased by approximately \$248 thousand and \$91 thousand during the years ended June 30, 2021 and 2020, respectively, if these loans had performed in accordance with their terms during the respective periods.
-There were no loans greater than 90 days delinquent that remained on accrual status as of June 30, 2021.
-For the years ended June 30, 2020, gross interest income of zero and \$4 thousand, respectively, was recorded on loans greater than 90 days delinquent that remained on accrual status at the end of the period.
+Total nonperforming loans consisted of 37 loans to 36 unrelated borrowers as of June 30, 2022, as compared to 38 loans to 37 unrelated borrowers at June 30, 2021.
+Interest income on non-performing loans would have increased by approximately \$275 thousand and \$136 thousand during the years ended June 30, 2022 and 2021, respectively, if these loans had performed in accordance with their terms during the respective periods.
+There were no loans greater than 90 days delinquent that remained on accrual status as of June 30, 2022 and 2021.

 There are circumstances when foreclosure and liquidations are the remedy pursued.
 However, from time to time, as part of our loss mitigation strategy, we may renegotiate the loan terms (i.e., interest rate, structure, repayment term, etc.) based on the economic or legal reasons related to the borrower's financial difficulties.
-We had no new troubled debt restructurings ("TDRs") during the year ended June 30, 2021 and 2020.
+We had no new troubled debt restructurings ("TDRs") during the year ended June 30, 2022 and 2021.
 TDRs are initially considered to be nonperforming and are placed on non-accrual, except for those that have established a sufficient performance history (generally a minimum of six consecutive months of performance) under the terms of the restructured loan.